Law - Political Science - Administration

 Admission

-• Recruitment is carried out in two stages:
+• Recruitment takes place in two stages:

-- an eligibility stage: study of applications
+• an eligibility stage: review of applications

 Read more

-And then
+And after

 Professional integration

-- identification of needs, stakeholders and resources
+- identification of needs, stakeholders, and resources

-- management of cultural differences
+- managing cultural differences

 - technical and administrative expertise

-- project management: on the donor and beneficiary sides
+- project management: donor and beneficiary sides

 - financial management and budget monitoring